 Answer: A person who is between the ages of 90 and 99.
 As of early 2019, the Lord had blessed the Mount Zion Family with seven individuals who were a member of this elite group, but sadly in 2019 and 2020 we lost three of them, Elzin Weidner, Jake Sheely and Helen Starner.
+In 2021, we also lost Gerry McElwee.
 To learn about the others, please read the following interviews done by Sherry Warrick.

 Dorothy Rice - Aug.
 20, 1927

 UPDATE: Sadly Dot passed away on December 30, 2022.

 Dot has been a lifelong member of MZ and is at least a second generation member.
 She and husband Don were very active members of our congregation in the 60’s through the 90’s and attended church services regularly every Sunday until Don became sick and passed on.

 They had been “Aid Association for Lutheran” members (now Thrivent) and were inspirational in getting a local Chapter set up here at Mt.
 Zion.
 Dot participated in a lot of dinners, and was involved with the ladies programs.
 Although, Dot is physically healthy she has some trouble remembering things now.
 Daughter, Martha stays with her and her grandchildren visit often.